College of Letters & Science

 The College Breadth Requirement promotes the intellectual growth of students by asking them to acquire a broader background of knowledge than is provided by the usual major.
 The Breadth requirement also guides students in exploring the interdependence of knowledge.

 A.B.
 Degree.
-Satisfaction of the campus General Education requirement.
+Satisfaction of the campus General Education requirement fulfills this requirement.

 B.S.
 Degree.
-A total of 90 units in natural sciences/ mathematics; units used in satisfaction of the campus General Education requirement in Science and Engineering topical breath may also be used to satisfy this requirement.
+A total of 90 units in natural sciences/ mathematics; units in the approved courses listed below used in satisfaction of the campus General Education requirement in Science and Engineering topical breath may also be used to satisfy this requirement.

 Courses numbered 092, 097T, 097TC, 098, 192, 197T, 197TC, 198 and 200-499 cannot be counted toward satisfaction of the natural sciences/mathematics Area requirement.
 A maximum of 10 units in special study courses (099, 194H, 199) may be counted toward that portion of the Area requirement.
 Subject to the restrictions just listed, courses acceptable for fulfilling the 90-unit natural sciences/mathematics Area requirement are: